Periodic Reporting for period 2 - INsTRuCT (INnovative Training in Myeloid Regulatory Cell Therapy)

-MRC-based therapies represent an attractive strategy for treating autoimmune diseases and transplant rejection.
-Because MRC-based therapy has the potential to induce antigen-specific immune non-reactivity, it could be used to treat the root cause of immune-mediated diseases, sparing the toxic effects of general immunosuppression.
-Moreover, because MRC-based therapy can induce a self-reinforcing immune regulation, its clinical effects could be very long-lived.
-Hence, MRC-based therapy opens the remarkable possibility of curative treatments for common diseases that must otherwise be managed with long-term, general immunosuppression.
+MRC-based therapies represent an attractive strategy for treating chronic immune-mediated diseases.
+Very importantly, because MRC-based therapy can induce antigen-specific immune non-reactivity, it could be used to treat the root cause of immune-mediated diseases, sparing the toxic effects of general immunosuppression.
+Moreover, because MRC-based therapy induces a self-reinforcing immune regulation, its clinical effects could be very long-lived.
+Hence, MRC-based therapy opens the remarkable possibility of curative therapy.
 First-generation MRC-based cell therapies are now being investigated in early-phase clinical trials across a broad range of indications, including solid organ transplantation, rheumatoid arthritis (RA) and multiple sclerosis (MS).
-Preliminary success in these proof-of-principle studies justifies their further pharmaceutical development, hopefully leading to their implementation as routine medical treatment over the next 10 to 20 years.
+Preliminary success in these proof-of-principle studies justifies their further pharmaceutical development, hopefully leading to their implementation as routine medical treatment over the next 10 to 15 years.

 ESR projects 1-4 and 14 have advanced our understanding of how cellular metabolism influences differentiation of monocytes into MRC.
 Transcriptomic, epigenetic and functional screening experiments have identified novel molecules and pathways involved in development and stabilization of MRC phenotype and function.